CybageManthan/AngularJS_Workshop/README.md

 # AngularJS_Workshop

 ## Library Management System.
+   * Mockups available in ProjectDescription_Mockups Folder To see How application looks.
    * Create New Book,New Author,Display All Books,Edit/Update/Remove Existing Book and Author.

 ###THIS APPLICATION DEMONSTRATE THE USAGE OF